taraspos/gae-workshop/level1/README.md

 ```

 Now we need to create new HTTP handler for our app, to do so, we will need to add
-`"os"` and `"io/ioutil"` to the list of imports and write next handler code:
+`"io/ioutil"` to the list of imports and write next handler code:

 ```go
 // demoHandler sends request to our HOST_ENDPOINT, and responses with received response